EQAR/deqar-docs/docs/data_submission.md

 *e.g. Plirophoríes yia tous allodapoús phitités: Ísodos kai prográmmata*

 - English Institution Name (<code>institution[n].name_english</code>; not required; string)
-A single English institution name may be provided for each institution.
+A single English institution name may be provided *for any institution without an English official name \[added on 05.06.2018\]*.
 If provided, the English institution name will be used as the primary institution name in the search interface.
 *e.g. South-West University "Neofit Rilski", Blagoevgrad*

 - Institution Acronym (<code>institution[n].acronym</code>; not required; string)